mimisasouvanh/demonstration/Data_visualizations_Final.md

 For more information about how to design user-friendly interactive data visualizations, see [UI Tenets and Traps](http://uitraps.com/).

 ## Motion design principles

+·<span></span> Motion follows stimulus.
+Visual elements should move in the same direction at the same rate.
+This applies to:

+·<span></span> Chart creation

+·<span></span> Transition from one chart type to another chart type

+·<span></span> Filtering

+·<span></span> Sorting

+·<span></span> Adding or subtracting data

+·<span></span> Brushing or slicing data

+ *   Resizing a chart

+·<span></span> Create a perception of causality.
+When staging animations:

+Stage one thing at a time.

+·<span></span> Stage changes to axes before changes to data ink.

+·<span></span> Stage and animate objects as a group if they are moving at the same speed in the same direction.

+ *   Stage data elements in groups of no more than 4-5 objects.
+Viewers have difficulty tracking more than 4-5 objects independently

+·<span></span> Motion adds meaning.

+·<span></span> Animations increase user comprehension of changes to the data, provide context, and act as a non-verbal annotation layer.

+·<span></span> Motion should occur in a meaningful coordinate space of the visualization.

+·<span></span> Tailor the animation to the visual.

+ *   Avoid gratuitous animations.

+·<span></span> Motion follows data.

+·<span></span> Preserve data mappings.
+If an area is tied to a measure, maintain that area in transition.

+·<span></span> Maintain a consistent animation design language.
+Where possible, map data visualization animation to existing Office motion design language.
+Use similar animations for similar chart types.

+## Accessibility in data visualizations

+·<span></span> Do not use color as the only way to communicate information.
+People who are color blind will not be able to interpret the results.
+Use shape, size and texture in addition to color when possible to communicate information.

+·<span></span> Make all interactive elements, such as push buttons or pick lists, accessible from a keyboard.

+·<span></span> Send accessibility events to screen readers to announce focus changes, tooltips, and so on.